 It breaks down like this:

-In a physical conversation or written dialogue, the tone might be perceived in tangible (though not necessarily spoken) cues such as vocal pitch, facial movements, eye contact, stance, etc.
+In a physical conversation or written dialogue, the types of tones might be perceived in tangible (though not necessarily spoken) cues such as vocal pitch, facial movements, eye contact, stance, etc.

-Using different tones throughout the same book can be a powerful literary technique, as it adds depth, complexity, and variety to the narrative.
+Using different types of tones throughout the same book can be a powerful literary technique, as it adds depth, complexity, and variety to the narrative.

-Just as life is multifaceted with various emotions and situations, a book can benefit from shifting tones to better reflect the evolving themes, characters, and plot developments.
+Just as life is multifaceted with various emotions and situations, a book can benefit from shifting the types of tones to better reflect the evolving themes, characters, and plot developments.

 22 Types Of Tones In Writing – And How to Use Them

-Like emotions, the list of writing tones you could employ is nearly endless.
-They span far and wide and can vary with every character and scene.
-But here’s a rundown of the most common ones for authors to utilize in their writing:
+Like emotions, the types of tones you can employ in your writing can be nearly endless.
+They span far and wide and can even vary with every character and scene.
+But here’s a rundown of the most common types of tones that authors utilize in their writing:

 This tone is at home in academic, legal, medical, and professional settings.

-Example of a formal tone in writing: “Due to the lack of information received, it’s difficult to reach a decision on the best next steps to take.
+Example of a formal tone: “Due to the lack of information received, it’s difficult to reach a decision on the best next steps to take.
 We will have to give a few more days to this matter.”

 This tone works well when writing a memoir, young adult novel, or when writing dialogue.

-Example of an informal tone in writing: “Nah – I’ve got a ton of work to do, so I won’t be able to make it tonight.
+Example of an informal tone: “Nah – I’ve got a ton of work to do, so I won’t be able to make it tonight.
 Maybe tomorrow if you’re still up for it?”

 When writing your characters, think about creating inside jokes or thoughts between friends.
-A friendly tone is generally lighter in nature.
+A friendly tone is generally lighter in nature than other types of tones.

 It’s unlikely that you’ll use a sad tone throughout an entire book, but it could be the tone of a specific event, conversation, or even a character.
 It’s most often used to describe funerals, heartbreak, disappointment, the delivery of bad news, character flaws, inner conflicts, or depressing inner thoughts.